MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-mailchimp.md

 ---
 title: Connect to MailChimp with Power BI
 description: MailChimp for Power BI
-author: SarinaJoan
+author: maggiesMSFT
 manager: kfile
 ms.reviewer: maggiesMSFT

 ms.service: powerbi
 ms.subservice: powerbi-template-apps
 ms.topic: conceptual
-ms.date: 10/16/2017
+ms.date: 04/19/2019
-ms.author: sarinas
+ms.author: maggies

 LocalizationGroup: Connect to services
 ---
 # Connect to MailChimp with Power BI
-The Power BI content pack pulls data from your MailChimp account and generates a dashboard, a set of reports and a dataset to allow you to explore your data.
+This Power BI template app pulls data from your MailChimp account.
+It generates a workspace with a dashboard, a set of reports, and a dataset to allow you to explore your data.
 Pull in analytics to create [MailChimp dashboards](https://powerbi.microsoft.com/integrations/mailchimp) and quickly identify trends within your campaigns, reports, and individual subscribers.
-The data is set to refresh daily ensuring the data you're monitoring is up to date.
+The data refreshes daily, ensuring the data you're monitoring is up to date.

-Connect to the [MailChimp content pack](https://app.powerbi.com/getdata/services/mailchimp) for Power BI.
+Connect to the [MailChimp template app](https://app.powerbi.com/getdata/services/mailchimp) for Power BI.

 ## How to connect
 1. Select **Get Data** at the bottom of the left navigation pane.